Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 ![CreateAssetBundle_addAceEnding3](images/CreateAssetBundle_addAceEnding3.png)

 .
-## Upload Your Asset Bundle files to your porPOIse account.
+## Upload Your Asset Bundle files with FTP

 You should already have an **FTP** (File Transfer Protocol) login for your porPOIse account on **https://hiddenhistoriesjtown.org/**.
 - If you do not have this information, please contact the Hidden Histories admin.
 - **Login with FTP to your https://hiddenhistoriesjtown.org/ account**
   - In WinSCP, your hard drive is on the left and the hiddenhistories server on the right.
   - Other FTP apps might look rather different from the image below.
+- Notice that in your porPOIse account on the server, you have 4 files for hh_examples, the asset bundle we used for the porPOIse tutorial.
+Two of them are Android, and the two ending in "i" are for iOS.

-- In your AssetBundles folder **on your hard drive:**
+Now in your AssetBundles folder **on your hard drive:**
   - Select and upload **both your asset bundle file AND the manifest files.**
   - Overwrite the ones that are already there.
   - You do NOT need to upload any of the meta files.
 - Afterwards, open your manifest file on the server and **make sure it has the Capsule and the BlueSphere** in the prefab list.

 .
 ![CreateAssetBundle_UploadAssetBundle](images/CreateAssetBundle_UploadAssetBundle.png)